lavell-xyz/rapid-react-tutorial/rapid-react-3.md

-# Rapid React: Step 3 - Styling the App
+# Rapid React: Step 3 - Styling with CSS

 _This page is part of a <a href="https://link.lavell.xyz/rapid-react" target="_blank">Step-by-Step Tutorial</a>
 to build a <a href="http://trello.com/" target="_blank">Trello</a> clone in <a href="http://reactjs.org/" target="_blank">React</a>._